Lugrion/Laravel-WSL-DevEnv-Tutorial/README.md

 SHOW TABLES;
 ```

-# Begin development
+# Starting the Development Server

 ```
 php artisan serve
 ```

+You should now see your Laravel application running on `http://127.0.0.1:8000/`

 # Troubleshooting

-If Ubuntu is not installing properly, run these commands at Windows Terminal:
+1) If Ubuntu is not installing properly, run these commands at Windows Terminal:

 ```
 DISM /Online /Cleanup-Image /ScanHealth